Preparing Inbound Shipments

 Inventory Prep Requirements

 2. SKUs that should be shipped in a set or pack of more than one unit, or together with other products (kits, bundles, multi-packs, etc.) should be pre-assembled in suitable containers (poly bags, etc.) and must be clearly labeled with a barcode unique to the set.
-For example, a "2-Pack" should have a uniquely distinct barcode compared to a "3-Pack" of the same product, and any original manufacturer barcodes for the single units must be obscured to prevent confusion.
+For example, a "2-Pack" should have a uniquely distinct barcode compared to a "3-Pack" of the same product, and any original manufacturer barcodes for the single units must be obscured to prevent confusion during fulfillment.

 4. All packaging including loose sleeves, pouches, and poly bags should be secured with a non-adhesive band or removable tape.